pet3r-pan/trapdoor-archive/README.md

 # trapdoor-archive
-Collection of papers and books on cryptography
+Collection of papers and books on cryptography.